Cub (supermarket): Beginnings

 Cub Foods was founded by Minnesota-based Hooleys Supermarkets in 1968 in the riverside city of Stillwater by brothers Charles and Jack Hooley, brother-in-law Robert Thueson, and Culver Davis Jr. The name “CUB” was Culver Davis Jr's nickname, and from it they coined the acronym “Consumers United for Buying”, and Cub Foods was one of the first total discount food stores in the United States.
 The chain was bought by Minnesota-based SuperValu in 1980 with five stores in the Twin Cities.
 After the purchase, the chain expanded to 83 stores in three states, at least 10 of which are in the Twin Cities.
-Until 1999, WinCo Foods operated several Cub Foods stores.
+Until 1998, WinCo Foods operated several Cub Foods stores.
 Cub Foods began operations in Colorado in 1986, but shuttered their nine stores in 2003; Kroger acquired some of the former locations.
 Cub once had a presence in Wisconsin, Iowa, Nebraska, Indiana, Nevada, Ohio, and Michigan as well.
 A store in Ames closed in 2010, ending the chain's time in Iowa.
 The last Wisconsin store closed in 2012.

 The chain also had locations operated by Delhaize Group in parts of the Southern United States, namely in the metro Atlanta and metro Nashville areas in the 1980s and 1990s.
-The distinctively curved aqua-green tin roof on the front of a red brick façade can still be seen on many of these buildings, including the Big Lots in Woodstock, Georgia and the Northeast Cobb YMCA.
+The distinctively curved aqua-green tin roof on the front of a red brick façade can still be seen on many of these buildings, including the Northeast Cobb YMCA.